 Clarksville is a larger medium-sized city located in the state of Tennessee.
 With a population of 158,146 people and 36 constituent neighborhoods, Clarksville is the fifth largest community in Tennessee.

-9.66% of the workforce is employed in the armed forces, making the military a huge focus of life in Clarksville.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Retail and Healthcare industries respectively employ 14.40% and 13.98% of the civilian workforce.
+The armed forces are a huge part of the life in Clarksville, employing 10.52% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Manufacturing and Healthcare industries employ 13.86% and 12.04% of the civilian workforce, respectively.

 Clarksville is an extremely ethnically-diverse city.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Black or African-American.
 Clarksville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.17% of the city’s residents.
-Important ancestries of people in Clarksville include Irish, English, Italian, and African.
+People of Hispanic or Latino origin account for 11.51% of the city’s residents.
+Important ancestries of people in Clarksville include German, Irish, European, English, and Italian.

 The most common language spoken in Clarksville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.